lapaniku/generative-sentiment/README.md

 ## Data generation

-Due to several considerations like the following:
+Due to the following reasons:
-- it is supposed to be a long task so I need to keep track of checkpoints and iterate quickly
+- data generation is supposed to be a long task so I need to keep track of checkpoints and iterate quickly
 - I need to share a sensitive data like API Key so I would prefer running something locally if it's possible

+I've started with running local Jupyter Lab and setting up project for it.

-To start Jupyter Lab just run:
+To start Jupyter Lab:
 ```shell
 docker compose build
 docker compose up
 ```
-and open http://127.0.0.1:8888/lab.
+then open http://127.0.0.1:8888/lab.
 The `/work` will containt all project files.
 In this case `data-generation.ipynb` should be opened and executed.
 To do it without interuptions the `OPENAI_API_KEY` environment variable is expected to be set or specified in `.env` file.

 ## Training